anirudhprmar/word-grind/README.md

 ## Core functionalities

-- [X]- User profile with quiz data and profile analysis - 40min
-- [ ]- gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
+- [X]- gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
 Display progress on the calender (simple way to do it is by small boxes fill with color if learned a new word on that day each box is day and have months something like that , everything based on user data) - 30min
 - [ ]- update the content on hero page (check my history of perplexity) -20mi
 - [ ]- typography change for the app
 - [ ]- send email when purchase (polar is sending the mail on purchase) and also benefit to share?
 - [ ]- make dark mode based styling
 - [ ]- improve the feedback page
 - [ ]- Check safety and security -.5hr (server vs client component check with ai , don't query the db on client components, i've done that which i need to fix like getting list of words on client componenet, do all these on server side, rate limitter, also html semetics)

 - [ ]- record a demo video and update the landing page with demo video - 20 min